 If you are interested in contributing to the Capital Campaign to help Lambert House purchase a building, or to the efforts to locate and design our next leased space, please contact Ken Shulman at 206-491-0596 or donate below.

-- One of only 24 LGBTQ youth centers worldwide
+- One of less than 30 LGBTQ youth centers worldwide

 - 2016 Data:

 - 73% under the age of 18